 - Literary walking tour of Chichester (incl.
 Chichester Cathedral)

 After an early morning arrival in London, we travel to the Saxon town of Guildford.
 Lewis Carroll, whose real name was the Rev Charles Lutwidge Dodgson, was a frequent visitor to Guildford.
 He installed his sisters in a house called The Chestnuts on Castle Hill in September 1868 and he always spent Christmas with them.
-The exterior of which we will pass on the walking tour.
+We will see the exterior of this house on the walking tour.
 Occasionally Carroll preached at St Mary’s church.
 He died at The Chestnuts, in 1898, and is buried in The Mount Cemetery there.

 We continue south to the historic market town of Midhurst for some time at leisure for lunch.
 Midhurst has several literary connections including H.G.
 Wells, Anya Seton, Hillaire Belloc and John Wyndham.
 H.G.
 Wells, the essayist and novelist, was a pupil and then a pupil teacher at Midhurst Grammar School in 1882 and 1883.
 Midhurst features as “Wimblehurst” in several of Well’s novels, such as Tono-Bungay.
 Anya Seton stayed at the Spread Eagle Hotel researching her novel Green Darkness, set in Tudor England, and in which Cowdray House, St. Ann’s Hill and the Spread Eagle feature prominently.